Magnificent Magnolias

 Admire the sights and scents on the branches of more than 200 elegant trees, as velvety silver buds and saucer-sized pink, white, and magenta flowers make an appearance in this always spectacular annual bloom at the Garden.

-Enjoy associated programming and stay tuned to our social media channels for the latest bloom updates!
+Coming soon, enjoy associated programming and stay tuned to our social media channels for upcoming bloom updates!

 Endemic to Asia and the New World, Magnolias are ancient flowering trees that have endeared themselves to humans for millennia.
 Here in mild San Francisco, we cultivate species from across most of their range, from the monsoon-influenced, temperate forests of the Himalayas to the cloud forests of Mesoamerica.